Help on Buying a Home

 Remove personal items and photos, remove excess furniture and clutter.
 The home should be spacious and clean.
 Begin at your front door and go through the entire house, even de-clutter your basement, attic and garage.
 Organize your closets and kitchen cabinets.
 Everything should be clean and orderly.

 It’s important to remove custom fixtures, draperies, expensive ceiling fans or other items that you intend to take with you.
-Once a prospective buyer sees these items in your home, they expect those items to remain at closing.
-Misunderstandings can cause tension, or lead to a withdrawn offer, or end in legal proceedings.
+Once a prospective buyer sees such items in your home, they will expect those items to remain in the home following closing.
+Misunderstandings can cause tension, lead to a withdrawn offer, or end in legal proceedings.

 Repair, replace and paint